Spring has SPRUNG…

 Herbs and Supplements

-Vitamin C: Vitamin C may help asthma if taken in a low dose as it has been shown to support lung function.
+Ester- C: Vitamin C may help asthma if taken in a low dose as it has been shown to support lung function.
 200mg a day on an ongoing basis may help to improve symptoms.
 Additionally, increasing your child’s intake of vitamin C rich foods like red bell peppers, oranges, and pomegranate seeds may help too.
 This Vitamin C also contains quercetin to help lower inflammation.

 Magnesium: Magnesium calms the smooth muscle tissue in the body.
 For children suffering from asthma this could help to ease those tight chest muscles.
 You can give your child frequent Epsom salt baths or use supplement forms such as magnesium oil (externally) or magnesium glycinate (internally).

 B vitamins: Some studies suggest that individuals with asthma may be deficient B12 vitamins.
 Using a B12 supplement may be helpful for children with asthma.
 This is the only B12 supplement I recommend.

 Quercetin: The antihistamine properties of quercetin make it a helpful supplement for helping those with asthma to lower inflammation.